Anita Mk 8

 ANITA Mk 8

-The ANITA Mk 8, made by the Bell Punch Co. of Uxbridge, England, was launched in October 1961.
+The ANITA Mk 8, manufactured by the Bell Punch Co. of Uxbridge, England, was launched in October 1961.
 Together with the concurrently introduced ANITA Mk VII, for the continental European market, it was the world's first electronic desktop calculator.
 It was sold mainly in the rest of the world outside of continental Europe, and was announced at the Business Efficiency Exhibition, in London, in October 1961, but orders for it were not taken by the British distributor, Sumlock Comptometer Ltd., until January 1st 1962.

 This model and the Mk VII were the only electronic desktop calculators in the world for over two years, and many thousands were sold.
 Like the Mk VII it has a full keyboard and uses cold-cathode tube technology.